angelotulumello/beba-ctrl/ryu/app/beba/load_driven_forwarding/README.md

     h3 iperf3 -c h2 -p 6667 -M 1400 -l 10k -b 1m -t 60 &

-that is a TCP flow limited to 1 Mbps from h3 to h2, for an overall time of 40 seconds.
+that is a TCP flow limited to 1 Mbps from h3 to h2, for an overall time of 60 seconds.
-A figure will span showing a plot in which are represented in real time the chosen paths of the flows and the jump from one path to another due to flowlet division.
+A figure will span showing a plot in which in real time are represented the flows' chosen paths, highlighting the *flowlet* division mechanism.

 Now start another flow from h1 to h2 by typing

     h1 iperf3 -c h2 -p 6666 -M 1400 -l 10k -b 4m -t 20

-Now in the plot it can be seen that the two flows are balanced between the two available paths to h2.
+In the plot it can be seen that the two flows are balanced between the two available paths to h2.